koszullab/metaTOR/docs/example/metator_tutorial.md

 ![metator_pipeline_figures](images/metator_figures_modules.png)

 One of the longest step is the alignemnent of the reads and the computation of the pairs file.
-Moreover, currently metaTOR use only bowtie2 to do the alignment with the --very-sensitive-local parameters to align the reads.
+Moreover, currently metator use only bowtie2 to do the alignment with the --very-sensitive-local parameters to align the reads.
 You may already have a bam or a pairs file from another anlysis, or just want to use another aligner software, or different parameters of bowtie2.
 That's why it's possible to start at different stage with the `--start` parameter.
 There are four possible start:

 * **fastq**: The default one with HiC forward and reverse reads fastq files (with this start it's possible to give the fasta or the bowtie2 index).